TransmissionZero/MinGW-Win32-Application/Readme.txt

 Changelog

+2013-12-15: Version 1.3
+  • Added CHARSET variable to makefile so that an ANSI build can be compiled if required.
+  • Updated image loading code for window class so that the correct small icon is loaded on Windows 9x.

 2013-08-26: Version 1.2
   • Minor tweaks to the VERSIONINFO resource so that it uses constants rather than magic numbers.